NaoPepper4hri/NaoPuppet/README.md

 # NaoPuppet
-Using Kinects V1 and copying Human hand movement to Nao.
+Using Kinects V1 and copying Human arm movements on Nao.
 This works by translating the angle between lower-arm/upper-arm/human-torso to Nao Elbow and Shoulder roll/pitch/yaw interpolations.

 This works with both Nao and Pepper.
 We never used this directly in experiments.
 This was a starting point for experimentation with Nao/Pepper's capabilities and how to interface it with other devices we had available.